8 Things To Find Out About Your Parents Now

 source: UIC Dentistry

-It’s probably hard for your parents to pick just one, but they likely hold many special memories of your own childhood close to their hearts.
-You may not remember these memories, but they’re so special to listen to.
+It’s probably difficult for your parents to choose just one, but they no doubt hold many special memories from your own childhood near and dear.
+You might not recall these memories, but they’re so special to hear.

-6. What are some of your favorite family traditions?
+6. What are some family traditions that you enjoy?

 source: ParentMap

-Whether these traditions are ones your parents shared with their own parents as a kid, or ones they shared with you growing up, most parents have at least one family tradition that you’d probably like to carry on too one day.
+Whether they are traditions your parents shared with you as a kid or ones you shared with your parents growing up, every parent has at least one family tradition of their own that you’re likely to want to continue one day, too.

-7. What’s one thing you wish you could change about the world?
+7. What is one thing you would change in the world?

 source: Flickr

-I know what my answer would be.
-And your parents can probably think of one right off the top of their heads, too!
+I know what my response would be.
+And your parents can surely name one of these off the top of their heads too!

 source: Show House

-It’s important to have open and honest conversations with your parents about their wishes for the future.
-This could be in regards to living at home, living in a nursing home, or any other aspects of their care.
-It may sound morbid, but it’s also wise to discuss with your parents what type of funeral or celebration of life they’d like to have when that day comes.
-Asking these tough questions will ensure you continue to honor your parents’ wishes.
+It’s crucial to have candid conversations with your parents about their preferences for the future.
+This could include living at home, living in a nursing home, or other aspects of their care.
+It sounds morbid, but it’s also smart to talk to your parents, too, about what type of funeral or celebration of life they want when that time comes.
+By continuing to ask these difficult questions, you will be able to honor your parents’ wishes.